llvm/torch-mlir/README.md

 This is a research prototype of MLIR dialects for representing numpy programs, and a set of reference tracing/compiler tools.
+The primary purpose at this point is to establish a solid modeling of restricted Python programs and Numpy based computations in MLIR.
+While this project will provide some reference implementations to prove the design, the intention is to align this with the broader set of tools that exist at this level of abstraction.

 ## Design Notes